steafen/go-json-rest/README.md

 ### Deprecating the ResourceHandler

 V3 is about deprecating the ResourceHandler in favor of a new API that exposes the Middlewares.
-As a consequence, all the Middlewares are now public, and the new Api object helps putting them together as a stack.
+As a consequence, all the Middlewares are now public, and the new API object helps putting them together as a stack.
 Some default stack configurations are offered.
 The router is now an App that sits on top of the stack of Middlewares.
-Which means that the router is no longer required to use Go-Json-Rest.
+Which means that the router is no longer required to use Go-JSON-Rest.

 *Design ideas and discussion [See here](https://github.com/AlexanderChen1989/issues/110)*